luigi25/Image-Viewer/README.md

 ### Images List
 The **images list** can be used to navigate through the loaded images and can be toggled from "View -> Images list" in the menu bar.
-The image to visualize can be updated through a double click or Enter Key on the thumbnail in the list.
+The image to visualize can be updated through a double click or **Enter** key on the thumbnail in the list.

 ### Get Info
 The user can view general information and exif data of the photo displayed in the MainWindow through "View -> Get info" in the menu bar.